-MM's original work, published in 1958, assumed zero taxes.
+Modigliani and Miller's original work, published in 1958, assumed zero taxes.
 In 1963, they published a second article that incorporated corporate taxes.
 With corporate income taxes, they concluded that leverage will increase a firm's value.
 This occurs because interest is a tax-deductible expense; hence more of a levered firm's operating income flows through to investors.

 Later in this chapter we present a proof of the MM propositions when personal taxes as well as corporate taxes are allowed.
-The situation when corporations are subject to income taxes, but there are no personal taxes, is a special case of the situation with both personal and corporate taxes, so we only present results here.
+The situation when there are corporate taxes but no personal taxes is a special instance of the situation with both personal and corporate taxes, so we only present results in this case.

-Proposition I The value of a levered firm is equal to the value of an unlevered firm in the same risk class (V_U) plus the value of the tax shield ($V{Tax \text{ shield}}$) due to the tax deductibility of interest expenses.
+Proposition I. The value of a levered firm is equal to the value of an unlevered firm in the same risk class (V_U) plus the value of the tax shield $(V{Tax shield})$ due to the tax deductibility of interest expenses.
 The value of the tax shield, which is often called the gain from leverage, is the present value of the annual tax savings.
-The annual tax saving is equal to the interest payment multiplied by the tax rate, T: Annual tax saving = (r_dT)(D).
-MM assume a no-growth firm, so the present value of the annual tax saving is the present value of a perpetuity.
-They assume that the appropriate discount rate for the tax shield is the interest rate on debt, so the value of the tax shield is $V{Tax \text{ shield}} = (r_dT)(D)/r_d = TD$.
+The annual tax saving is equal to the interest payment multiplied by the tax rate, T:

+Annual tax saving $= r_d D(T)$

+Modigliani and Miller assume a no-growth firm, so the present value of the annual tax saving is the present value of a perpetuity.
+They assume that the appropriate discount rate for the tax shield is the interest rate on debt, so the value of the tax shield is

+$$V{Tax \ shield} = rac{r_d D(T)}{r_d} = TD$$

 Therefore, the value of a levered firm is

-$$V_L = V_U + V{Tax \text{ shield}}$$
+$$V{L} = V{U} + V{Tax \text{ shield}}$$

-= $V_U + TD$.
-(17-4)
+= V_U + TD (26-4)

-The important point here is that when corporate taxes are introduced, the value of the levered firm exceeds that of the unlevered firm by the amount TD.
+The important point here is that, when corporate taxes are introduced, the value of the levered firm exceeds that of the unlevered firm by the amount TD.
 Since the gain from leverage increases as debt increases, this implies that a firm's value is maximized at 100% debt financing.

-Because all cash flows are assumed to be perpetuities, the value of the unlevered firm can be found by using Equation 17-3 and incorporating taxes.
+Because all cash flows are assumed to be perpetuities, the value of the unlevered firm can be found by using Equation 26-3 and incorporating taxes.
 With zero debt (D = \$0), the value of the firm is its equity value:

-$$V{\rm U} = S = \frac{\rm EBIT(1-T)}{\rm r{\rm sU}}. \tag{17-5} \label{eq:V_U}$$
+$$V_U = S = \frac{EBIT(1 - T)}{r{sU}}$$ (26-5)

-Note that the discount rate, r{sU} , is not necessarily equal to the discount rate in Equation 17-1.
-The r{sU} from Equation 17-1 is the required discount rate in a world with no taxes.
-The r{sU} in Equation 17-5 is the required discount rate in a world with taxes.
+Note that the discount rate, r{sU} , is not necessarily equal to the discount rate in Equation 26-1.
+The r{sU} from Equation 26-1 is the required discount rate in a world with no taxes, whereas the r{sU} in Equation 26-5 is the required discount rate in a world with taxes.

-Proposition II The cost of equity to a levered firm is equal to (1) the cost of equity to an unlevered firm in the same risk class plus (2) a risk premium whose size depends on the difference between the costs of equity and debt to an unlevered firm, the amount of financial leverage used, and the corporate tax rate:
+Proposition II.
+The cost of equity to a levered firm is equal to (1) the cost of equity to an unlevered firm in the same risk class plus (2) a risk premium whose size depends on (a) the difference between the costs of equity and debt to an unlevered firm, (b) the amount of financial leverage used, and (c) the corporate tax rate:

-$$r{\rm sL} = r{\rm sU} + (r{\rm sU} - r{\rm d})(1 - T)(D/S).$$ (17-6)
+$$r{sL} = r{sU} + (r{sU} - r_d)(1 - T)(D/S)$$ (26-6)

-Note that Equation 17-6 is identical to the corresponding without-tax equation, 17-2, except for the term (1-T) in 17-6.
-Because (1-T) is less than 1, corporate taxes cause the cost of equity to rise less rapidly with leverage than it would in the absence of taxes.
-Proposition II, coupled with the fact that taxes reduce the effective cost of debt, is what produces the Proposition I result, namely, that the firm's value increases as its leverage increases.
+Observe that Equation 26-6 is identical to the corresponding without-tax equation (26-2 except for the term (1 - T), which appears only in Equation 26-6.
+Because (1 - T) is less than 1, corporate taxes cause the cost of equity to rise less rapidly with leverage than it would in the absence of taxes.
+Proposition II, coupled with the reduction (due to taxes) in the effective cost of debt, is what produces the Proposition I result-namely, that the firm's value increases as its leverage increases.